 |Japan to start selling sliced mayonnaise

-What next?
-A Japanese food company has invented a new product that could be a global bestseller.
-The imaginative new product is sliced mayonnaise.
-The company believes its handy new food will catch on quickly.
-The slices are called "mayo sheets" in Japan.
-The packaging says they are a "sheet-like condiment" that is good for "easy cooking".
-The slices come in two flavours – spicy cod roe and tuna.
-They could liven up sandwiches or enhance pasta dishes.
+Whatever next?
+A food maker in Japan has invented a new product that could become a huge, global bestseller.
+The imaginative new culinary product is sliced mayonnaise.
+The food company believes its handy new food will catch on big time.
+The mayonnaise slices are called "mayo sheets" in Japan.
+The packaging describes them as being a "sheet-like condiment" that is good for "easy cooking".
+The mayo slices (or sheets) come in two flavours – spicy cod roe and tuna.
+The company hopes people will add its mayo slices to liven up sandwiches or enhance pasta dishes.